Nicole Grous, MD, FACP

 Sara enjoys spending time with her family, running, traveling, hiking, and reading.

 Linli Xuan, MD

-Dr. Linli Xuan has also been practicing Hematology Oncology in the Puget Sound area since 2004.
+Dr. Linli Xuan has been practicing Hematology Oncology in the Puget Sound area since 2004.
 She was trained in Internal Medicine and Hematology Oncology at Case Western Reserve University in Cleveland, Ohio.
 She is knowledgeable and compassionate.
 Dr. Xuan is triple-board certified in Internal Medicine, Oncology, and Hematology.
 She has clinical trial experience.
 Dr. Xuan always has the patient’s best interests at heart, and is willing to guide them on their journey to recovery.
 She is a methodical, detail-oriented, and caring physician.

 Joseph Z. Ye, MD, PhD